567

 – user63571

-Jan 25, 2017 at 23:09
+Commented Jan 25, 2017 at 23:09

-• \$\begingroup\$ My point is precisely that rule 2 and the second example contradict the problem statement, which therefore needs fixing. \$\endgroup\$ Jan 25, 2017 at 23:26
+• \$\begingroup\$ My point is precisely that rule 2 and the second example contradict the problem statement, which therefore needs fixing. \$\endgroup\$ Commented Jan 25, 2017 at 23:26

 • \$\begingroup\$ I'm not sure if I understand you correctly.
 The problem is to find if x satisfies the equation e^pi / x^rand(0,x) = 0 plus-minus 0.1.
 Rule 2 and the examples both follow this problem and output the correct result. \$\endgroup\$